rslint/rslint/docs/README.md

 rslint_cli ./glob/pattern.js
 ```

+If you do not have rust installed you can find prebuilt binaries for every release [here](https://github.com/RDambrosio016/RSLint/releases).

 ## Running in VSC

 RSLint has a basic LSP and VSC extension, it is however not yet published as it is very early in development.
 If you would like to use it you